 “Any suggestion at this time of motive would be irresponsible.
 We do not have sufficient information to answer the question everyone wants to know: Why?” he said.
 “We will clearly pursue this investigation to try to understand motivation in this crime, assuming that there is a motivation that is understandable.”Chief of Police Richard Biehl

 The FBI has also set up a website where people can submit relevant cell phone video or social media information that may help authorities with their investigation.
-That website can be found at fbi.gov/daytonshooting.Grab the FREE WDTN News App for iPhone or Android.
+That website can be found at fbi.gov/daytonshooting.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.